FACTBOX-Countries weigh need for COVID-19 booster shots | Health

 FACTBOX-Countries weigh need for COVID-19 booster shots

-Many countries are expanding COVID-19 vaccine booster programmes or shortening the gap between shots as governments scramble to shore up protection against the rapidly spreading Omicron variant.
+Many countries are expanding COVID-19 vaccine booster programmes or shortening the gap between shots as governments scramble to shore up protection against the Omicron variant.

 Some countries are also already deploying a fourth dose amid concerns of waning protection.
 Studies have shown an initial course of COVID-19 vaccines - typically given in two doses - may not be enough to halt infection from Omicron, but a booster shot may help.